 Unauthorized Materials and Cheating

-- The use of unauthorized materials during tests or cheating in any form is not tolerated at the DRC.
+- The use of unauthorized materials during tests or cheating in any form is not tolerated.

 - If you are suspected of having unauthorized materials or of cheating in any way:

-- You will be referred to the Dean of Students Office on a Code of Conduct violation and be subject to sanctions from that office.
+- You may be referred to the Dean of Students Office on a Code of Conduct violation.

 - Your instructor may choose to impose additional penalties.